ytmytm/c128-mmu-256k-exp/README.md

 ### Flashing GALs

 Flash the [JED](gal-jed/C128_MMU256K.jed) file into a GAL22V10.
 These devices are themselves obsolete.
-The ones I had from an unknown Chinese source were clearly refurbished.
-ATMEL markings were rubbing off even without using alcohol.
+Chips that I had from an unknown Chinese source were clearly refurbished.
+ATMEL markings started to rub off even without using alcohol.

 I have used TL866 II Plus to flash them.
 Remember to turn off "Encrypt chip" and "Lock bit" options.